 Before placing any heavy appliances on rolling carts, explicitly verify the manufacturer’s weight rating accurately.
 High-vibration heavy machines like aggressive food processors or massive stand mixers can violently cause unlocked light carts to visibly shake and tip over on uneven floors.

-Will rolling a heavy kitchen Island scratch up my apartment flooring?
+Will rolling a heavy kitchen island scratch my apartment flooring?

-Can I cut meat physically directly on a butcher block island top?
+Can I cut directly on a butcher block island top?

-Yes, but only if it is real solid wood and heavily oiled properly.
-Never use heavy sharp knives explicitly on cheap laminated particleboard islands, as it instantly destroys the fake finish.
+Yes, but only real solid wood that is properly oiled.
+Never use sharp knives on laminated particleboard u2014 it destroys the finish immediately.